-What is Daruma Doll?
+What Is the Daruma Doll?

 Other than sake that comes in cardboard juice boxes, one of the most peculiar souvenirs people bring back from Japan are Daruma dolls.
 These are small round figures painted red with great big mustaches and empty eyes that make them look as if they overdid it a bit on the boxed nihonshu.
 But they aren’t meant only for tourists.
 A lot of Japanese families actually own a mustachioed red ball with a thousand-mile stare of their own because, in Japan, the Daruma is a little bit like a genie that grants your wishes through blackmail.